-Any charges to the PGE EIM Entity pursuant to Section 29.11(e)(3) of the MO Tariff for EIM BAA real-time market neutrality shall be sub-allocated to Transmission Customers on the basis of Measured Demand.
+Any charges to the BPA EIM Entity pursuant to Section 29.11(e)(3) of the MO Tariff for EIM BAA real-time market neutrality shall be sub-allocated to Transmission Customers on the basis of Measured Demand.

 2. EIM Entity BAA Real-Time Congestion Offset

-Any charges to the PGE EIM Entity pursuant to Section 29.11(e)(2) of the MO Tariff for the EIM real-time congestion offset shall be allocated to Transmission Customers on the basis of Measured Demand.
+Any charges to the BPA EIM Entity pursuant to Section 29.11(e)(2) of the MO Tariff for the EIM real-time congestion offset shall be allocated to Transmission Customers on the basis of Measured Demand.

 3. EIM Entity Real-Time Marginal Cost of Losses Offset

-Any charges to the PGE EIM Entity pursuant to Section 29.11(e)(4) of the MO Tariff for realtime marginal cost of losses offset shall be sub-allocated to Transmission Customers on the basis of Measured Demand.
+Any charges to the BPA EIM Entity pursuant to Section 29.11(e)(4) of the MO Tariff for realtime marginal cost of losses offset shall be sub-allocated to Transmission Customers on the basis of Measured Demand.

 4. EIM Neutrality Settlement

-Any charges to the PGE EIM Entity pursuant to Section 29.11(e)(5) of the MO Tariff for EIM neutrality settlement shall be sub-allocated as follows:
+Any charges to the BPA EIM Entity pursuant to Section 29.11(e)(5) of the MO Tariff for EIM neutrality settlement shall be sub-allocated as follows: